Contact HPAC

 Dr. Joseph Wood

-Since 2007, UT Dallas has honored his legacy with the Joseph G. Wood Award and scholarship, presented each year to the university’s top medical or dental applicant.
+In 2007, UT Dallas established the Joseph G. Wood Award and scholarship, presented each year to the university’s top medical or dental applicant.